Photo copyright 2006 Leslie Ostrander

 St. Paul native Jeremy Hauer began playing drums at age eight, and was learning the fundamentals of jazz at thirteen.
 Throughout his teenage years, he was featured in a number of outstanding Twin Cities bands, including Lady and the Cats and Jimmy and the Hibbards.
 In 1996, he graduated from the Jazz Studies Honors Program at Music Tech College in Minneapolis.
 He has studied under such giants of Minnesota jazz as Jay Epstein and master percussionist Dave King.
 A devoted fan of the great jazz drummers of the sixties, such as Elvin Jones and Tony Williams, he makes his instrument sing with melody and harmony in addition to rhythm.

-Entering his seventh year in The Willie August Project, Hauer is the perfect musical partner for Siems.
+Entering his twelfth year in The Willie August Project, Hauer is the perfect musical partner for Siems.
 His creativity brings out the best in the latter's playing and composing.

 In addition to his work with The Willie August Project, Hauer has acted as lead percussionist and/or musical director for several theater productions, and is a founding member of the ambient avant garde music group, Lost Chocolate Lab.